mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ## Building the server with TinyPilot

-Longtime readers of this blog will recall that I built a device on top of the Raspberry Pi specifically for building servers.
+Longtime readers of this blog will recall that I built a device on top of the Raspberry Pi specifically for building and managing headless servers.
 It's called [TinyPilot](/tinypilot/).
-This was the third server I've built with TinyPilot and the first I built with the new Voyager 2, and I really enjoyed it.
+This was the third server I've built with TinyPilot and the first I built with the new Voyager 2.
+I really enjoyed it.
+I could monitor video output, boot to BIOS, and mount the TrueNAS installer image from the TinyPilot browser window.

 The one place where TinyPilot fell down was in upgrading the BIOS.
 TinyPilot can mount disk images like `.img` and `.iso` files, but it doesn't yet know how to share raw files with the target computer.
 When I needed to load the XX files for the ASUS BIOS upgrade, I shamefully put them on a USB thumbdrive instead of keeping it a pure TinyPilot build.
 But I hope to add that feature soon so that my next BIOS upgrade can be all TinyPilot.

-I created TinyPilot specifically for the task of building custom PCs and servers.
-It was great in this instance because I could monitor video output, boot to BIOS, and mount the TrueNAS system entirely from the TinyPilot browser window.

 ## Build issues